blunge-ai/fluid-workflows/README.md

 * `JobQueueEngine` - interface that allows adapters for multiple queueing engines to be implemented,
 * `JobQueueWorkflowRunner` - runs/executes workflows using a `JobQueueEngine`, usually in a worker process,
-* `JobQueueWorkflowDispatcher` - dispatches/submits workflows to be run using a `JobQueueEngine`,
+* `JobQueueWorkflowDispatcher` - dispatches/submits workflows to be run using a `JobQueueEngine`, usually on the app server,
 * `BullMqAdapter` - an implementation of `JobQueueEngine` for **BullMq**.

 ## Install